 Analytical methods used for measuring ARV in BM are limited.
 At the current time, there are a total of 19 published methods that quantify ARV in BM, however, the majority use HPLC-UV [20], with only a few studies employing the more sensitive and specific technique of LC-MS [20,21].
 To date, only analytical methods for the following ARV have been developed: Lamivudine, stavudine, efavirenz, indinavir, lopinavir, nevirapine, ritonavir and zidovudine.
 However, most of these methods are in fact modifications of previously validated assays used for plasma and serum and provide limited detail on how the BM samples were collected and stored, the type of calibration matrix and extraction method used.
 Furthermore, data to support the stability of these drugs in BM following sample processing and long-term storage are limited, or completely lacking.
-The majority of BM methods published used structurally related (analog) internal standards (IS) [22]; however, ideally stable isotopically labeled IS should be used to correct for matrix effects, as they share the same physicochemical properties and co-elute with the analyte of interest.
+The majority of BM methods published used structurally related (analogue) internal standards [22]; however, ideally stable isotopically labelled internal standards (SIL-IS) should be used to correct for matrix effects, as they share the same physicochemical properties and co-elute with the analyte of interest.
 The commercial availability of these compounds is continuing to increase, such that they are now routinely used for LC-MS analysis.

 Quantification of drugs from BM presents a number of analytical challenges: BM can vary in fat content throughout the feeding time, and the nutritional intake of the mother may also cause variation in BM fat content [23].
-Analytical methods previously described for determination of ARV in BM predominantly use liquid fractions of whole or skimmed milk which require more intensive and time consuming sample clean up procedures, such as solid-phase extraction [24].
-PhysiochemicalPhysicochemical properties influence the partitioning of drug into BM which contains variable lipid, aqueous and protein fractions.
+Analytical methods previously described for determination of ARV in BM predominantly use liquid fractions of whole or skimmed milk which require more intensive and time consuming sample clean up procedures, such as Solid Phase Extraction (SPE) [24].
+Physiochemical properties influence the partitioning of drug into BM, which contains variable lipid, aqueous and protein fractions.
 Indeed, significant differences in drug recoveries between whole and skimmed have been reported which may result in misleading results, especially as whole milk is more likely to reflect that ingested by the breastfeeding infant.
-For example, Shapiro and colleagues noted recoveries of drug between skimmed and whole BM to be 72 versus 95% for lamivudine, 103 versus 94% for zidovudine and 99 versus 89% for nevirapine, and in light of this variability elected to report whole milk concentrations [25].
+For example, Shapiro and colleagues noted recoveries of drug between skimmed and whole BM to be 72% vs 95% for lamivudine, 103% vs 94% for

-Dried Breast Milk Spots (DBMS), whereby a relatively small (<50 μl) volume of BM is spotted directly onto an inert filter card, offer several advantages for drug quantification as compared with liquid BM.
+Dried Breast Milk Spots (DBMS), whereby a relatively small (<50μL) volume of BM is spotted directly onto an inert filter card, offer several advantages for drug quantification as compared with liquid BM.
 Use of DBMS enables quantification of drugs in whole BM, which is a direct reflection of the milk ingested by the breastfeeding infant.
 DBMS are also more suitable for collection and storage in low resource settings as they can be stored and shipped at ambient temperatures without the need for refrigeration or dry ice during transit.
 We have previously developed and validated dried breast milk spot (DBMS) methodologies for the NRTI (emtricitabine, lamivudine, tenofovir) and NNRTI (efavirenz and nevirapine) [26,27].

-The integrase inhibitor dolutegravir (DTG) was licensed by the US FDA in 2013 for the treatment of HIV infection [1], and more recently, recommended as a first line treatment of HIV in the 2016 WHO guidelines [2].
+The integrase inhibitor dolutegravir (DTG) was licensed by the US food and drug administration (FDA) in 2013 for the treatment of HIV infection [1], and more recently, recommended as a first line treatment of HIV in the 2016 WHO guidelines [2].
 Thus global uptake and the number of pregnant women and breastfeeding infants exposed to DTG in limited resource settings is predicted to increase significantly over the coming years.

 Well-designed pharmacokinetic studies and robust analytical methods for quantifying DTG in BM are therefore needed to address these safety concerns in vulnerable patient populations.
-Our aim was to develop and validate an accurate, sensitive and robust LC-MS method for quantification of DTG in BM using DBMS, with application of the method in breastfeeding mother and infant pairs.
+Our aim was to develop and validate an accurate, sensitive and robust LC-MS method for quantification of DTG in BM using dried breast milk spots (DBMS), with application of the method in breastfeeding mother and infant pairs.

-Materials & methods
+Materials and methods